kattrali/dotfiles/init/README.md

-# systemk
+# the machine

-Configures a new OS X installation:
+Configures a new installation:

+* Installs applications
-* Sets useful defaults for existing applications
+* Sets useful defaults
-* Installs homebrew and the bundle package list (Brewfile)
+* Initializes the home directory layout
 * Updates `pip` and installs python utilities in requirements (Pipfile)
 * Configures apps like Vim and weechat